 One-hot encoding creates a new binary column for each category in a categorical variable.
 If you have a categorical variable with many categories, this can result in a very large number of new columns.

 Finally, one-hot encoding can also be a problem if you need to add new categories to the dataset in the future.
-If you have already one-hot encoded the existing categories, you will need to be careful to ensure that the new categories are added in a way that does not create confusion or lead to unexpected results.
+If you have already one-hot encoded the existing categories.
+Ensure new categories are added clearly to avoid confusion or unexpected results.

 A. A few techniques can be used when we have hundreds of columns in a categorical variable.